Close Menu

 Today, the Masonic movement seems to have a relatively positive overall public acceptance, although some stubborn resistance remains from suspicious and wary conspiracy theorists.
 Was William Morgan, War of 1812 veteran, murdered or did he abscond with a neat payoff?
 What do you think?

-Question for students (and subscribers): Do you believe William Morgan was murdered by Freemasons?
+Question for students (and subscribers) to ponder: Do you believe William Morgan was murdered by Freemasons?
 Why or why not?
-Please let us know in the comments section below this article.

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!